aquametalabs/aquameta/docs/quickstart.md

 # Aquameta 0.2 - Quick Start

-This document guides you through the minimal steps to install Aquameta and create a new bundle and application.
+This document guides you through the minimal steps to get started with Aquameta.
+It contians the following steps:

+- install Aquameta via Docker
+- create a new bundle
+- create a base HTML resource that imports the bundle and calls a widget
+- create a simple widget
+- view the resource and widget
+- open the on-screen debugger
+- commit the changes to the bundle

-## Install with Docker
+## 1. Install with Docker

 If you don't have Docker installed, [install it](https://docs.docker.com/engine/installation/).
 Then: